 #1 (Half and Half): Where the bright sunlight meets the shadow, there is an easy Class 4 upclimb to the small, vegetated ledge at center left.
 From there, climb up along the left side of the shadowed area to the base of the protruding rock that has a sliver of sunlight on it.
 Climbing the crack left of that rock to the top of the rock is the route’s crux and also its most-exposed pitch.
-It’s Class 4-5.2, depending on your interpretations and experience.
 After that, the summit is a quick and easy scramble away.

-#2 (Chiminey Cricket): The center of the shadowed area shows what one might call either a large crack or a steep, narrow gully.
+#2 (Chiminey Cricket): The center of the shadowed area shows what one might call either a large crack or a chimney.
 Climb it.
-It’s easier than it looks when you’re viewing it from the approach, but expect about 5.2 conditions.
+It’s easier than it looks when you’re viewing it from the approach, but it feels a little harder (and more fun) than Half and Hal despite the lower grade.
 This spot receives little sunlight, so be prepared for moist, mossy conditions there.
-It was dry when I climbed it, but the cool rocks felt slippery, and the moss on some of them made it worse.

 You might notice that my estimates for the ratings are a little lower than the established ratings.
 This could be due to subjectivity or due to the fact that I perhaps did not climb the full routes completely from bottom up and missed some of the harder moves.
 When I climbed here, it was well before I had any information whatsoever on lines and ratings here, and I was just messing around, trying to find interesting things I could do without roping up.